LANL-Bioinformatics/phame-app/README.md

 The user input files can require a lot of storage space.
 Use these instructions if you want to store the users' data on a data volume that is different from the main volume where the Docker container is created.

-*Docker and git are required.*
+Go through steps 1-3 as for the local installation and then:

-Go through steps 1-3 as for the local installation
+1. Run `mkdir -p /path/to/api/uploads`

-4. Update paths in `docker-compose-production.yml` to the volume where you want to store the users' upload files for the `phame` and `web` containers.
-For example: `/vol_d/api/uploads:/api/static/uploads` if you want to store the upload files on `/vol_d`
+2. Update paths in `docker-compose-production.yml` to the volume where you want to store the users' upload files for the `phame` and `web` containers.
     ```
     phame:
         volumes: